Turn heads with these savory grilled venison kabobs with romaine. The perfect venison appetizer or light dinner.

-In a large resealable bag, mix together the soy sauce, vegetable oil, apple cider vinegar, ginger, garlic salt, and venison.
+- In a large resealable bag, mix together the soy sauce, vegetable oil, apple cider vinegar, ginger, garlic salt, and venison.

 - Thread the peppers, onions, and venison onto metal skewers (if using wood skewers, make sure to soak 30 minutes before grilling).

-Reduce heat to medium-low and carefully grease grates.
-Place kabobs on grate, close the lid, and cook for 9-12 minutes, turn once mid way through cooking.
+- Reduce heat to medium-low and carefully grease grates.
+Place kabobs on the grate, close the lid, and cook for 9-12 minutes, turn once mid way through cooking.

-Serve romaine with kababs and peppercorn dressing.
+- Serve romaine with kababs and peppercorn dressing.